juxor/afaq/markdown/secJ1.md

 campaigns, but do not nourish false hopes in them.
 This section explains what anarchists think of such campaigns.

-A "single-issue" campaign are usually run by a pressure group which concentrates on tackling issues one at a time.
+A "single-issue" campaign is usually run by a pressure group which concentrates on tackling issues one at a time.
 For example, C.N.D.
 (The Campaign for Nuclear Disarmament) is a classic example of "single-issue" campaigning with the aim of getting rid of nuclear weapons as the be-all and